Changissnz/nu_merchant_principal/README.md

-on the mask is an empirical task, meaning the knowledge gathered on its form and parameters can be judged on a continuum spanning from absolutely false to absolutely true (but the question remains as to when the judgment can take place remains), prediction of Agent B's objective is not as clearly defined, in great part because Agent B could very well change its objective a split instance before for a future unanticipated by Agents A or C.
-Prediction of Agent B's objective is clearly a probabilistic problem, with some reasonable solution catered to their behaviorial leanings.
+on the mask is an empirical task, meaning the knowledge gathered on its form and parameters can be judged on a continuum spanning from absolutely false to absolutely true (but the question remains on when the judgment can take place), prediction of Agent B's objective is not as clearly defined, in great part because Agent B could very well change its objective a split instance before for a future decision unanticipated by Agents A or C. Prediction of Agent B's objective is clearly a probabilistic problem, with some reasonable solution catered to their behaviorial leanings.
 Below is a possible cost table that accomodates the second decision junction.